 - What are the basic requirements for application?

 A. Applications must be submitted through the Electronic Residency Application Service (ERAS) of the AAMC.
 Graduates of (or those expecting to graduate from) accredited U.S. medical schools and equivalent international schools may apply.
 Scores from USMLE Step 1, Step 2 CK and CS, or COMLEX Level 1, Level 2 CE and PE are required.
 Fluency in written and spoken English is required.

 - Must candidates interview in person, or can the interview be done remotely, e.g. via Zoom, Skype, Face Time, etc?

-A. Prior to the current 2020-2021 recruiting season, all interviews were done on site, in person.
-This year, due to the current coronavirus outbreak that has made travel difficult, we will be conducting interviews remotely as well as in-person, when possible.
+A. Prior to the 2020-2021 recruiting season, all interviews were done on site, in person.
+This year, due to the current COVID-19 pandemic, we will be conducting all interviews remotely, via Zoom.

 - Are there minimum USMLE scores for an application to be accepted?